 Dr. Cooke received his medical training at St. Louis University School of Medicine and trained as a psychiatrist at the University of Maryland/Sheppard Pratt where he was chief resident.
 After his residency, Dr. Cooke completed a forensic psychiatry fellowship at Yale University.
 Currently, Dr. Cooke is an attending physician at the UF Health Shands Psychiatric Hospital and treats patients in the outpatient clinic.
 He is a medical school course director and instructor.
 Dr. Cooke has provided forensic expertise in cases involving sanity, competency, risk assessment, medical malpractice, guardianship, and testamentary capacity.

 After receiving his medical degree from the George Washington University School of Medicine, Dr. Reisfield completed an anesthesiology residency at the University of Florida and a pain medicine fellowship at the Massachusetts General Hospital/Harvard University.
 Dr. Reisfield subsequently served as a hospice medical director and a pain and palliative medicine division chief at the University of Florida in Jacksonville.
 As a part of his transition to the University of Florida in Gainesville, Dr. Reisfield completed an addiction medicine fellowship in the department of psychiatry.
-Dr. Reisfield is board certified in anesthesiology and pain medicine and is board eligible in addiction medicine and palliative medicine.
-He is a clinician-researcher and has authored more than fifty articles and book chapters.
+Dr. Reisfield is board certified in anesthesiology, addiction medicine, and pain medicine.
+He is a clinician-researcher and has authored more than 75 articles and book chapters.
 He currently serves as a forensic expert in the UF Forensic Psychiatry Division.

 Dr. Reisfield’s forensic expertise includes pain management, substance use disorders, diminished capacity due to intoxication and other impairment issues.